ApolloTang/scripts-misc2/make-mvim-application-w-appify/readme.txt

 then move the file "mvim.app" to Application/

-Need to update mvim script file when ever you install a new verion of macvim from brew.
+Need to update VIM_IN_MACVIM_BIN in bashrc_device.sh whenever you install a new verion of macvim from brew.